Category intelligence brief

 Companions robots, scoped for fast market reading.

-Social robots, robot pets, and elderly care companions designed for emotional connection and daily support.
+Social robots, robot pets, and elderly-care companions designed for emotional connection and everyday support at home.
 This route is designed to move from fast inventory scan to deeper technical and buyer guidance without turning the page into a wall of undifferentiated content.

 Tracked robots